Broaden your perspective

 - science and technology

 General Education course offerings vary from term-to-term.
-Your program may recommend that you take certain courses because they are closely related to the vocational objectives of the program.
-Consult your program information literature or ask your program co-ordinator for advice.
+Your program may recommend that you take specific GNEDs because they are closely related to the vocational objectives of the program, they are part of an articulation agreement or deemed a requirement for Board exams/etc. If you are unsure please consult your program information literature or seek advice from your program co-ordinator.

 To find out how many General Education courses you need to take, consult your program area.
-You can also review the academic policy for General Education.
+You can also track your detailed/specific requirements using MyPath/Banner.

 If you have previous learning experience and want to have that experience assessed for credit, you have at least two options: